What is Epilepsy?

 - Treat yourself with a head and foot massage with sesame oil daily.
 Add a few drops of frankincense essential oil as a healing agent to soothe your nerves.

-- Epsom salt baths can be beneficial in this condition as Epsom salts contain magnesium which can regulate brain impulses and it can act as best natural epilepsy treatment.
+- Epsom salt baths can be beneficial in this condition as Epsom salts contain magnesium which can regulate brain impulses and it can act as the best natural epilepsy treatment.

 - Alternations between hot and cold compresses at the base of the brain and back of head.

 - Constipation should be taken care of with the help of laxatives like isabgol.